robfordww/finident/README.md

 ```
 func CalculateChecksum(s string) string
     CalculateChecksum takes a string and returns the next two characters
-    that , when appended to the string, results in a "stringvalue mod 97 ==
+    that, when appended to the string, results in a "stringvalue mod 97 ==
     1"

 func GenCFICombinations() []string
-    GenCFICombinations returns a list of all valid CFIs based on the private
+    GenCFICombinations returns a list of all valid CFIs.
+This validator is
-    validCFI map.
-This validator is based on ESMAs CFI list published here
+    based on ESMAs CFI list published here
     https://www.esma.europa.eu/file/20301/download?token=6K3VKc5m

 func IsValidCFI(cfi string) bool